 The period of use for the public and private key varies depending on the certificate type.
-See section 6.1.1.
+See section 6.1.1

-6.1.6 Public key parameters generation and quality checking
+6.1.1 Public key creation parameters.

 The public key for the Root CA and Subordinate CA and for Signatories' certificates is encrypted pursuant to RFC 3280 and PKCS#1.
 RSA is the key generation algorithm.